AresMUSH/aresmush/game/plugins/fs3combat/help/damage.md

 toc: FS3 Combat
 summary: Combat damage and healing.
 aliases:
-- damage
 - treat
 - heal
 - healing
 - hospitals
 ---
+# FS3 Combat - Damage

 This is a quick reference for the combat damage commands.
-For more details on FS3, see `help combat`.

 `damage` - Views your damage.
 `damage <name>` - Views someone else's damage.

 Note that the healing progress bar on the damage display just shows how close you are to reducing the wound by one level.

+## Treating

 For first aid/treatment immediately after an injury, medics can use the treat command.
 Each treatment affects only a single wound.
 Inside combat, you use `combat/treat <name>` instead.

 `treat <name>` - Treats someone's wounds with immediate first aid.

+## Healing

 For more longer-term healing, doctors/healers can use the heal command.
 You will continue healing someone until they are well.